inertiajs/inertia-phoenix/README.md

 });
 ```

-You can organize your Inertia page components a few different ways.
-The script example above assumes your pages live in the `assets/js/pages` directory and default export the page component.
+The example above assumes your pages live in the `assets/js/pages` directory and have a default export with page component, like this:

 ```javascript
 // assets/js/pages/Dashboard.jsx